Measureit/Measureit.github.io/docs/_posts/2021-06-07-github_action_for_dotnet.md

 ## 3. Workflows directory

-Now we know have the basics of how GitHub actions work.
+Now we have the basics of how GitHub actions work.
 Let's try to build useful workflows for .net library.

 I would like to split my automation process into three main blocks.
 Blocks definition will be put in separate files in **.github\workflows** directory.